Key Takeaways:

 What Is Danksharding?

-Danksharding is an evolved form of sharding that utilises Binary Large Objects (‘blobs’), which are large amounts of data that help to further increase transaction throughput.
-This advanced form of sharding is designed to help lower transaction costs on the Ethereum network and boost its capacity.
+Danksharding is the current design proposal for sharding on Ethereum.
+It utilises Binary Large Objects (‘blobs’) — large amounts of data that help to further increase transaction throughput — and is designed to help lower transaction costs on the Ethereum network.

-Danksharding is often referred to as the ‘scalability killer’, as it’s expected to enhance Ethereum’s transaction processing speed to around 100,000 transactions per second (tps).
+Often referred to as the ‘scalability killer’, Danksharding is expected to enhance Ethereum’s transaction processing speed to around 100,000 transactions per second (tps).
+It serves as the full realisation of how Ethereum rollups will achieve scalability.

 What Is Proto-Danksharding?

 Proto-Danksharding, the focus of the Ethereum Cancun upgrade, is a transitional phase towards full Danksharding.
-By introducing a new transaction type that accepts ‘blobs’ of data, Proto-Danksharding aims to prepare the Ethereum network for full Danksharding in the future.
+By introducing a new transaction type that accepts ‘data blobs’, Proto-Danksharding aims to prepare the Ethereum network for full Danksharding in the future.

-The information contained within the data blobs is automatically deleted after a fixed period (usually one to three months) and inaccessible to the Ethereum Virtual Machine (EVM).
+The information contained in blob data is automatically deleted after a fixed period (usually one to three months) and inaccessible to the Ethereum Virtual Machine (EVM).
 This helps rollups to transmit their data with lower costs, leading to reduced transaction expenses for end users.

 This method is expected to significantly reduce gas fees and increase transaction throughput, moving the network one step closer to managing the capacity of a global transaction network.